History and Our Story

 As the system in Canada continued to grow under the tutelage of Hanshi Nimr Hassan… another Canadian and accomplished martial artist by the name of Richard Bear (now a Menkyo Renshi) became the first Sgt.
 At Arms under Hanshi Hassan to oversea the Ryu.

-In 1996, a young man by the name of David Scarano in his early twenties, under the supervision of Menkyo Renshi Dan Megill and Menkyo Renshi Richard Bear, Sgt.
+In 1996, a young man by the name of David Scarano, under the supervision of Menkyo Renshi Dan Megill and Menkyo Renshi Richard Bear, Sgt.
 At Arm’s began his studies with the Koga ha Kosho Shorei Ryu Kempo Systems.
-Travelling from Canada to Philadelphia the Canadians continued to learn and grow the Ryu.
-In concert with Hanshi Nimr Hassan, Menkyo Dan Megill, Menkyo Richard Bear, Menkyo Connie Humphrey, Menkyo Mike Megill and Sempai (student) David Scarano helped to establish the Canadian Mountain Division in 2006.
+Travelling from Canada to Philadelphia, the Canadians continued to learn and grow the Ryu.
+In concert with Hanshi Nimr Hassan, Menkyo Dan Megill, Menkyo Richard Bear, Menkyo Connie Humphrey, and Sempai David Scarano helped to establish the Canadian Mountain Division 2006.

 In 2010, David Scarano received his full Menkyo Sensei Certificate and School Charter and is currently head of the Canadian Mountain Division.